 As a subsidiary of another company, Colonial Penn Life doesn’t have its own ratings for financial stability.
 However, its parent company, CNO Financial, and the other affiliated companies owned by CNO have a BB+ rating from AM Best.

 Cancellation Policy: A Decent Free-Look Period

-Customers who decide to purchase an insurance policy from Colonial Penn have a 30-day window (a “free-look period”) in which they can cancel their policy at no cost.
+Customers who decide to purchase an insurance policy from Colonial Penn have a 30-day window (a “Try-It-On Period”) in which they can cancel their policy at no cost.
 Customers who wait longer than 30 days to cancel their policies will incur partial or full surrender charges that are deducted from the cash values of their policies when they’re canceled, along with any outstanding loans and interest due.